Print Options

 Students who are native-speakers of a language other than English should consult with the DGS during their first year in the program whether a waiver of a language requirement is possible.

-Oral Fields Examinations
+Fields Examinations

-By the end of their third year in the program, students should have taken their Oral Field Examinations.
-All coursework and foreign language requirements must be completed prior to taking the oral fields examinations.
+By the end of their third year in the program, students should have taken their Fields Examinations.
+All coursework and foreign language requirements must be completed prior to taking the examinations.
 The purpose of these examinations is to ascertain a student's readiness to proceed from advanced formal coursework to devising a dissertation project, and ensure that a student has sufficient command of several fields to teach and to generate new research projects.
 It is expected that students produce written exams that are argument-driven - one that draws on and is informed by each of their fields lists.

-• The exam is comprised of five parts - three (3) written exams (one for each list), a syllabus for an undergraduate course of 10 weeks based on one or more field lists, and an oral exam.
+• The exam is comprised of three parts - three (3) written exams (one for each list), a syllabus for an undergraduate course of 10 weeks based on one or more field lists, and an oral exam.
 The essays are not meant to be a literature review or an exhaustive account of all of the material on the list.

 The student will select an exam committee consisting of three faculty members in the relevant fields in consultation with the DGS, keeping in mind that two members of the exam committee must be CMS faculty.